clinical-biomarkers/biomarker-backend-api/id/README.md

 - [Populate the Database](#populate-the-database)
 - [Copy Files](#copy-files)

+Prerequisites: Make sure to activate (and build) the python virtual environment before running the ID process.
+For instructions, you can refer to [this guide](https://github.com/clinical-biomarkers/biomarker-partnership/blob/main/supplementary_files/documentation/virtual_env.md).

 ## Assign Biomarker IDs

 To assign biomarker IDs to your new data, run the `id_assign.py` script from the `/id` directory.
 This script can only be run from the `tst` server.
 More information about the under the hood implementation of the ID generation is available in the [ID Implementation Documentation](/docs/id_implementation.md) readme.